Skip to main content

 Slow server responses

 To resolve slow server responses you'll need to look at your backend code.
-It might be doing unnecessary work or run slow database queries.
+Your backend code might be doing unnecessary work or might be running slow database queries.

 Learn more about reducing slow Time To First Byte (TTFB).